-Concert Choir (MUSC 3820).
-Principal ensemble in fall and spring semesters for voice, guitar, and keyboard principals in all undergraduate music degree programs.
+Concert Choir (MUSC 3820) or Chamber Singers (MUSC 3810).
+Options for rincipal ensemble in fall and spring semesters for voice, guitar, and keyboard principals in all undergraduate music degree programs.
+Admission to Chamber Singers is by audition only.
 (In some cases, piano and guitar principals may be assigned by the Department Head to a different principal ensemble.)